BDC Hamburger Icon

 Salesforce

-• Salesforce exclusives: Download exclusive tools like Flow Builder, which can help you create custom automations.
+• Salesforce exclusives: Download exclusive tools like Flow Builder, which helps you create custom automations without coding.

-• Developer zone: In addition to its excellent API, mentioned earlier, the Salesforce Developer zone provides 300 reusable and prebuilt features that can help you with development shortcuts.
+• Developer zone: In addition to its powerful API, the Salesforce Developer Zone provides over 300 reusable and prebuilt features that can help you with development shortcuts.

-• Large app store: We appreciate the wide selection of Zendesk apps and how easy it is to find apps via the app store’s search bar and 16 app categories.
+• Large app store: We appreciate Zendesk’s selection of over 1,700 apps and its app store’s user-friendly search and categorization system.

-• API links: Link to your other business apps via Make and Zapier, and use the extensive API documentation on Zendesk too.
-Be mindful of the extra charges if you go over your monthly API call limit.
+• API links: Connect Zendesk Sell to other business apps easily via Make and Zapier and leverage Zendesk’s extensive API documentation.
+However, be mindful of potential extra charges if you exceed your monthly API call limit.

 Salesforce